emmt/AndorCameras.jl/README.md

 The build process assumes that
-[Andor Software Development Kit (SDK)](http://www.andor.com/scientific-software/software-development-kit) has been installed in the usual directory `/usr/local`.
-See at the end of this section if you have installed the SDK elsewhere.
+[Andor Software Development Kit (SDK)](http://www.andor.com/scientific-software/software-development-kit) has been installed in the usual directory `/usr/local` (read the end of this section if you have installed the SDK elsewhere).

 Later, it is sufficient to do: